psychotimmy/aoc2023-cpm/README.md

 Day7-2.pas - runs in 4 minutes 12 seconds using the puzzle data.
 As for part 1, replacing the insertion sort with a better algorithm will improve execution time.

+Day8-1.pas - runs in 12 minutes 44 seconds using the puzzle data.
+The data structure used to store and search the map is sub-optimal!
+This does not require BIGILIB.PAS.

 Day9-1.pas - runs in 4 minutes 47 seconds using the puzzle data.

 Day9-2.pas - runs in 4 minutes 34 seconds using the puzzle data.